Motorola Razr SEO Case Study: How We Hit Page One Without Selling Phones

 The Background

 Within weeks, the content was ranking.
 Not buried on page three where nobody looks, but on page one where traffic actually happens.
-Position 5.77 average, generating over 21,000 impressions in a single reporting period.
+Position 5.77 average with the highest postion of 5, generating over 21,000 impressions in a single reporting period.
+What you see is last week 11900 impressions in a week.
+Before you say look the CTR is terrible it is we are not a reseller of phones so I would expect it to be bad.
+Little nugget as I test we added and affliate link a week ago and we sold one via Amazon!

 Why This Matters